jimuflow/jimuflow/docs/en/commands/WindowsAutomation/WindowElementOperation/get_relative_window_element.md

 Select a window element from the element library, or click the "Capture Element" button to invoke the tool for acquisition.
 For details, please refer to [Window Element Capture Tool](../../../manual/window_element_capture_tool.md).

-### Positioning Type
+### Location Type

-Select the positioning type of the related element.
-The optional values are: parent element, previous sibling element, next sibling element, first matching descendant element, all matching descendant elements, all child elements, child element at a specified position.
+Select the location type of the related element.
+The available values are: parent element, previous sibling element, next sibling element, first matching descendant element, all matching descendant elements, all child elements, child element at a specified position.

 ### Relative XPath of Descendant Elements